Use the benefit cap calculator to find out if you'll be affected, and how much your benefits could go down by.

-The Department for Work & Pensions will decide if you exceed the Benefit Cap and then notify the District Council to reduce the amount of Housing Benefit payable.
+The Department for Work & Pensions will decide if you exceed the Benefit Cap and then instruct the District Council to reduce the amount of Housing Benefit payable.
 Note that this is a decision made by the DWP and no the Council.

 If you receive such a letter, please contact the Benefits Section.

 - If you consider the calculation of the Benefit Cap is incorrect i.e. you think the DWP has made a mistake - please tell the Benefits Section and we will be happy to write to the DWP to check this;

 - Where the Benefit Cap is calculated correctly and Housing Benefit has been reduced, you can request that we pay a Discretionary Housing Payment to reduce any resultant hardship.